 Dark mode vs. Light mode

 There’s a lot of chatter about the dark mode these days.
-Google will add dark mode to Android Q and any app worth its salt is adopting it.
+Google has added dark mode to Android Q and any app worth its salt is adopting it.
 And Apple has added a dark mode to iOS 13.
 And the Mac already has it with macOS Mojave.
 As does Windows 10.
 Dark mode can increase your battery life.
 But how much?

 If you want to increase battery life using dark mode you will need to have an OLED screen.
 That’s because OLEDs actually turn off the individual pixels.
 That’s not the case for LCDs, which use power regardless of light or dark mode.
 So if you have a smartphone with an LCD or laptop or tablet with an LCD (almost universal), dark mode has no impact on battery life, however using dark mode can still be easier on your eyes in darker conditions.